serenagrl/ansible-kubernetes/README.md

 Configure the desired OS for the VMs.
 Current supported OS are `ubuntu` (default) or `redhat`.

-For `ubuntu`, specify the url to the cloud image and the playbooks will automatically download it for you:
+For `ubuntu`, specify the url to the cloud image and the playbooks will automatically download it:
 ```yaml
 vm:
   ubuntu: